timothyveldhuizen/frontend-exercises/html5-css3/README.md

 - Control of overlapping content

 You can create a *grid container* by declaring `display: grid` or `display: inline-grid` on an element.
+As soon as we do this, all direct children of that element become *grid items*

+Now we can assign *grid tracks* by using `grid-template-columns` or `grid-template-rows`.
+E.g. if we assign `grid-template-columns: 200px 200px 200px;` then we create 3 200-pixel-wide column tracks.
+The *grid items* will be laid out on this grid, one grid item in each grid cell.

+You can also use *fraction units* to define the width of the tracks using `grid-template-columns: 1fr 2fr 1fr;` The available space is split into four that will grow and shrink according to the available space in the grid container.

+It is also possible to use the `repeat(3, 1fr)` to define you want three tracks of 1fr.

+Grid has a solution for this with the `minmax()` function.
+In this next example I am using minmax() in the value of grid-auto-rows.
+This means automatically created rows will be a minimum of 100 pixels tall, and a maximum of auto.
+Using auto means that the size will look at the content size and will stretch to give space for the tallest item in a cell, in this row.

 More information: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layout